Madden for President -- History of the Superbowl Part 7

 It was so bleak for the League that Superbowl XI marks the first ever incident of Americans shipping their crappy entertainment overseas in the hopes of making the money back.

 You know who the biggest band is in Mexico?
 Color Me Badd.
-Jacinto can't get enough of them.
+If they showed up with Mellow Man Ace, Suzanne Vega and Cathy Dennis it would like their Woodstock.

 Sure enough, this was how an American football championship game slowly became an international phenomenon.